anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 1. The struct `Tx` is produced
 2. The hash of this transaction gets signed by the author, producing another `Tx` where the data field holds the concatenation of the original data and the signature (`SignedTxData`)
 3. The produced transaction is encrypted and embedded in a `WrapperTx`.
-The encryption step is there for a future implementation of DKG (see [Ferveo](https://github.com/anoma/ferveo))
+The encryption step is there for a future implementation of threshold transaction decryption (see [Ferveo](https://github.com/anoma/ferveo))
 4. Finally, the `WrapperTx` gets converted to a `Tx` struct, signed over its hash (same as step 2, relying on `SignedTxData`), and submitted to the network

 Note that the signer of the `WrapperTx` and that of the inner one don't need to coincide, but the signer of the wrapper will be charged with gas and fees.